connext/documentation/docs/developers/examples/ping-pong.md

    * @param destinationDomain The destination domain ID.
    * @param token Address of the token on this domain.
    * @param amount The amount to transfer.
    * @param relayerFee The fee offered to relayers.
-On testnet, this can be 0.
    */
   function sendPing(
     address target,